 If you’re not local to the area, or are otherwise unable to meet with us in person, we can handle the entire bail bond application process via phone, fax or email.
 We pride ourselves not only on our expeditious service, but on our ability to accommodate all of our clients.
 If you’re more comfortable dealing with us from your home or office – we can accommodate you!

 The Cost of a Bail Bond in Santa Clarita

 When a judge sets bail, the cost will vary depending on the number and nature of the crimes that an individual is charged with.
 So, if bail is set at $20,000, then the cost of a bail bond will be no more than $2,000.

 At Santa Clarita Bail Bonds, we accept major credit/debit cards, including Visa, Master Card, American Express and Discover as well as cash, business and personal checks, money orders, bank account transfers and money wire.

 If you’re interested in financing your bail bond, let us know.
 We have a number of flexible payment plans designed to fit most any families needs and budget.

 No matter how you choose to pay for your bond, we’ll never include any additional fees, charges or interest.
-You pay only the state-mandated cost of 10% and not a penny more.
 See why our family can help you in these stressful times.

 For any questions about obtaining a bail bond for someone arrested and taken into custody in Santa Clarita, please feel free to call us 24 hours a day locally at 661-299-BOND (2663).
 Speak with a knowledgeable, Santa Clarita Bail Bonds agent anytime.
 We’re right here in the city of Santa Clarita to help you!